gnosischain/documentation/docs/node/Node Tools/swarm/b-docker-swarm.md

   "lastSyncedBlock": 36172390
 }
 ```
 We can see that our node has not yet finished syncing chunks since the `pullsyncRate` is around 497 chunks per second.
 Once the node is fully synced, this value will go to zero.
-However, we do not need to wait until our node is full synced before staking, so we can move directly to the next step.
+It can take several hours for syncing to complete, but we do not need to wait until our node is full synced before staking, so we can move directly to the next step.

 ### Stake node